riazXrazor/slybroadcast/README.md

 # Api Documentation
-For documentation on the api please refer to https://www.mobile-sphere.com/vmb2/MobileSphere_slybroadcast_API_v2.0.pdf for register nad login visit http://www.slybroadcast.com/
+For documentation on the api please refer to https://www.mobile-sphere.com/vmb2/MobileSphere_slybroadcast_API_v2.0.pdf for register and login visit http://www.slybroadcast.com/

 ## Installation